 Thanks for popping by!
-I am currently working as a post-doc with Loïc Pellissier in the Landscape Ecology Group at ETH Zürich and the Swiss Federal Research Institute for Forest, Snow and Landscape (WSL), where I am using simulation models to understand the macroevolutionary drivers behind broad scale biodiversity patterns (find out more).
+I am currently working as a post-doc in the Ecosystems and Landscape Evolution Group at ETH Zürich and the Swiss Federal Research Institute for Forest, Snow and Landscape (WSL), where I am using simulation models to understand the macroevolutionary drivers behind broad scale biodiversity patterns (find out more).
 Before this, I did my PhD with Marcel Cardillo in the Macroevolution and Macroecology Group at the Australian National University.

 Feel free to reach out if you have any questions!

 Here is a link to my Mastodon to verify I own this website!